andamagodwin/cogaly-observability/README.md

 # Cogaly Observability

-**Cogaly Observability** is a healthcare-focused AI observability and safety monitoring system built for the Datadog × Google Cloud hackathon.
-The project demonstrates how to design **end-to-end observability for an LLM-powered medical AI application**, with a specific focus on *early Alzheimer’s risk assessment*.
+**Cogaly Observability** is a healthcare-focused AI observability and safety monitoring system built for the **AI 4 Alzheimer's Hackathon**.
+The project demonstrates how to design **end-to-end observability for medical AI applications**, with a specific focus on *early Alzheimer’s risk assessment*.

-Rather than optimizing for raw medical accuracy, Cogaly focuses on a critical and often overlooked problem: **LLMs and ML models can fail silently**.
+Rather than optimizing for raw medical accuracy, Cogaly focuses on a critical and often overlooked problem: **ML models can fail silently**.
 In healthcare, these silent failures—such as confidence collapse, data drift, or explanation instability—can have serious consequences.

 Cogaly combines:
-- A **structured Alzheimer’s risk model** trained on synthetic clinical data
+- A **structured Alzheimer’s risk model** trained on synthetic clinical data (XGBoost + SHAP)
-- An **LLM reasoning layer powered by Gemini on Vertex AI** for natural language explanations
-- **Datadog observability** to monitor runtime health, model quality signals, and safety indicators
+- **Datadog observability** to monitor runtime health, model quality signals, and safety indicators in real-time

-This repository contains the full, reproducible implementation of Cogaly, including model training, application code, Datadog configurations, traffic generation, and deployment instructions.
+This repository contains the full, reproducible implementation of Cogaly, including model training, application code, Datadog configurations, and deployment instructions for Render.

 ---